atbolsh/TransformerHomunculus/README.md

 Full August list
 ###########

-XFinancial plans
+X Financial plans
 X  -- check the stock stuff
 Robot
  -- lawn
 X  -- small one, defaults
 X  -- small one, hacking for remote control
 X    -- full 'Arduino learning' sidequest
-Examine current code with the design principles book -- look at the code itself
+X Examine current code with the design principles book X  -- look at the code itself
- -- look at the way I'm building this / teaching myself skills, based on the 'deliberate practice' book (see email) Experimental Training in Cloud / Online
+X  -- look at the way I'm building this / teaching myself skills, based on the 'deliberate practice' book (see email) Experimental Training in Cloud / Online
  -- check prices
  -- check performance experimentally